EDUCBA

 Intelligence Quotient (IQ)

 Since school, we have all heard this term.
 It is the measure of one’s intelligence.
-It is the score one gets from several standardized tests designed to evaluate intelligence.
+It is the score from several standardized tests designed to evaluate intelligence.

-They can make mental connections easily, and they tend to think in a very abstract way.
+They can make mental connections quickly, and they tend to think in a very abstract way.

 Emotional Intelligence Quotient (EQ)

-It refers to the capability of a person to manage and control their emotions.
-And to possess the ability to control the emotions of others.
-It is the key skill that one needs to have to achieve success in their personal lives and as a professional.
+It refers to the capability of a person to manage and control their emotions and possess the ability to control the feelings of others.
+It is a crucial skill one needs to succeed in life personally and professionally.

-Thus, EQ is more important than IQ because as much as it is important to be intelligent, it is also important to be equipped in knowing how to control emotions, especially at the workplace.
+Thus, the importance of emotional intelligence proves more eminent than IQ because as much as it is essential to be intelligent and to know how to control emotions, especially in the workplace.

 Why is Emotional Intelligence Quotient (EQ) Needed in the Workplace?